paulendresen/Nexar-Challenge-with-3LC/README.md

 For more information, see https://docs.3lc.ai/

+This model was trained on a Lambdalabs node: 1x A100 (40 GB SXM4) 30 vCPUs, 200 GiB RAM, 0.5 TiB SSD

 ## Workflow Overview

 1. **Preprocess Videos**: Extract frames from raw videos for training, validation, and testing.